SIZE:

 Recreational harvesting is prohibited.

-Oyster farmers need to watch for Sea stars, which are the only predators with the ability to go through the cages’ holes to suck up the oysters from their shells.
+Oyster farmers need to watch for sea stars, which are the only predators able to pass through the cages’ holes to suck up the oysters from their shells.

 BENEFITS:

-Particularly rich in zinc, which strengthens the immune system (not to mention their aphrodisiac qualities).
+Particularly rich in zinc, which strengthens the immune system (not to mention the oyster’s aphrodisiac qualities).
 They are also rich in copper and vitamin B12.
-With few calories, oysters are a good source of protein, while being low in fat.
+Oysters have few calories and are a good source of protein while also being low in fat.
 A piece of meat can be replaced by 12 to 15 oysters.

 LET’S COOK:

 Tender, salty meat.
-Oysters can be eaten raw, with lemon, for example, or cooked, either au gratin, steamed, or in a soup.
-The only limits are your creativity.
+Oysters can be eaten raw with lemon, for example, or cooked, either au gratin, steamed or in a soup.
+The only limit is your creativity.

 OUR CULINARY ADVICE: